 Great things in business are never done by one person.
 They’re done by a team of people.– Steve Jobs

-Here in this blog, let's discuss the modern rules for teamwork or the important elements a team needs to perform better and deliver the desired output
+Here in this blog, let's discuss the modern rules for teamwork or the essential elements a team needs to perform better and deliver the desired output.

 Good communication is vital for any team to work together.
 We have known its importance and how good communication helps a team bind together in a corporate structure.
-The team which actively participate with the other members enjoys a healthy work relationship.
-More than that management which emphasizes on the importance of communication and has good internal communication among themselves are more effective in building teams.
+The team which actively participates with the other members enjoys a healthy work relationship.
+More than that, management, which emphasizes the importance of communication and has good internal communication among themselves, is more effective in building teams.

-The glassdoor policy- the organization must follow the glassdoor policy, which is also called transparency in communication.
+The Glassdoor Policy: the organization must follow the glassdoor policy, which is also called transparency in communication.
 This policy is not only about having transparent glass doors in your workplace.
-Its a more internal approach than external.
-This means higher supervisors, managers or team leaders must be approachable.
-There should not be any favoritism or close door discussions with any of the team members.
-This approach gives the employees a sense of equality and empowerment and it translates into good teamwork.
+It's a more internal approach than external.
+So, higher supervisors, managers, or team leaders must be approachable.
+There should not be any favoritism or closed-door discussions with any of the team members.
+This approach gives the employees a sense of equality and empowerment, and it translates into good teamwork.

 The Feeling of Significance:

-The feeling of significance is very important.
+The feeling of significance is vital.
 How you make your employees feel has a direct effect on their commitment and productivity.
 Every employee must feel significant and be aware of how his/her work is helping the bottom line.
-Don’t just inform your employees but involve them.
-When you involve each and every member of your team, you build their self-esteem and confidence.
-It is as same as parenting your child.
-Parents who involve their child and make them feel significant, have better self-esteem and confidence.
+Don't just inform your employees but involve them.
+When you involve each member of your team, you build their self-esteem and confidence.
+It is the same as parenting your child.
+Parents who involve their children and make them feel significant to have better self-esteem and confidence.
 Your employees are no different here.

-The team meeting is one of the most important rules and should never be ignored.
-Each team is different from the other and brings different sets of perspectives and learnings to achieve a common goal.
-Therefore, it is important to have team meetings in a workplace, where team members can have conversations and keep themselves updated.
+The team meeting is one of the essential rules and should never be ignored.
+Each team is different from the other and brings different perspectives and learnings to achieve a common goal.
+Therefore, it is vital to have team meetings in a workplace, where team members can have conversations and keep themselves updated.
 Ultimately the goal is to complete the given tasks with everyone's joint effort.
 So transparency would always give room for better results.

-- Gives a platform to communicate and share.
+- It gives a platform to communicate and share.

-- Create a healthy work environment and relationships.
+- It creates a healthy work environment and relationships.

-- Gives an opportunity to learn and grow.
+- It offers an opportunity to learn and grow.

 Peer recognition or peer to peer recognition is an act of recognizing colleagues from the same team or department for their work.
-It could be thanking your peers, acknowledging them or giving them positive feedbacks.
-Peer recognition helps team bond and creates a positive work environment and culture.
+It could be thanking your peers, acknowledging them, or giving them positive feedbacks.
+Peer recognition helps teams bond and creates a positive work environment and culture.

 This act of gratitude can have many forms.
-Many organizations have a peer recognition program for their employees to show gratitude towards each other.
-This also builds teamwork and help managers realize how teams perform and bond together.
+Many organizations have a peer recognition program for their employees to show appreciation towards each other.
+This also builds teamwork and helps managers realize how teams perform and bond together.
 This activity by the team members gives an overall outlook of their performance to the management.

-Peer recognition also helps in building a team strong.
-Boosts confidence, self-esteem and healthy work relationships among them.
+Peer recognition also helps in making the team strong.
+Such recognition boosts confidence, self-esteem, and healthy work relationships among them.

 Teams are a group of people who come together and work on the same goal.
-Teams which have better work relationships among each other perform better.
-They bring their own perspectives and experiences.
-Since they bring their own skill sets on the table, therefore it may often result in bad competitiveness and ego.
+Teams that have better work relationships with each other perform better.
+They bring their perspectives and experiences.
+Since they get their own skill sets on the table, it may often result in unhealthy competitiveness and ego.
 This diminishes the individual strengths and low productivity.